9 Ways to Avoid Weight Gain During July 4th Weekend

 - Start strategizing early.
 Going into a Fourth of July barbecue without knowing which foods you’ll encounter can lead to last-minute stress over how to allocate your PersonalPoints.
 To offset surprises, ask your host about the menu before you arrive.
 The heads up will help you save your Budget for items you really love and give you the opportunity to bring a low-PersonalPoints-value dish for the spread.
 In need of inspo?
 The Year-Round Grilling cookbook features 110 mouthwatering recipes that are perfect for a summer celebration.

 - Make smart swaps.
 To save PersonalPoints, use nonfat plain Greek yogurt in place of sour cream in a layered dip or as a mayo substitute in potato salad.
-Another switcheroo to try: Instead of tortilla chips, dunk halved and seeded mini sweet peppers (a ZeroPoint™ food) into guacamole so the only thing you have to count is the dip.
+Another switcheroo to try: Instead of tortilla chips, dunk halved and seeded mini sweet peppers (a ZeroPoint™ non-starchy veggie) into guacamole so the only thing you have to count is the dip.

 - Supply single-serving snacks.
 Party-size bowls of potato chips can lead to over-snacking.
 Whether you’re hosting or attending a get-together as a guest, portion-controlled WW Barbecue Potato Crisps can help you keep munching in check.
 Bring your own, and you can nibble straight from the bag without accidentally blowing through your PersonalPoints Budget.
 (Tip: Crush your chips and sprinkle them over salad to add a satisfying crunch to every bite.)